New Technology in Plastic Injection Molding

 The business of plastic has always been forward thinking and ICOMold is no exception.
-From the early days of plastic, the inventor and chemists were looking for an easier, less expensive way to create products that would stand up to the everyday rigors of use better than their traditional counter parts.
-The first well-known plastics used in mass production were cellulose, made from natural materials, and bakelite, a fully synthetic product.
+From the early days of plastic, the inventors and chemists were looking for an easier, less expensive way to create products that would stand up to the rigors of everyday use better than their traditional counter parts.
+The first well-known, mass-produced plastics were cellulose and Bakelite.
+Cellulose is plant-based material while Bakelite is a fully synthetic product.
 Injection molding was invented in 1872.
 Early injection molding companies produced small, simple items like buttons, combs, and collar sticks.
-The injection molding industry took off in the 1940s thanks to the demand for cheap, mass-produced items as part of the war effort during World War II.
-New machines made plastic injection molding more efficient and cost effective.
+The injection molding industry took off in the 1940s during World War II due to the demand for cheap, mass-produced items as part of the war effort.
+New technology and machines over the last few decades has made plastic injection molding more efficient and cost effective.

 Blow molding debuted in the 1970s, allowing manufacturers to create hollow and much more intricate items.
-Hollow items reduced cost and waste, giving plastic yet another leg up on conventional materials.
+Hollow items reduced cost and waste, giving plastic yet another leg up on conventional materials and manufacturing techniques.

-The increase in computing power and advances in technology over the last 30 years have allowed manufacturers to greatly expand the options available to clients in need of plastic parts.
+The increase in computing power and advances injection molding technology over the last 30 years has allowed manufacturers to greatly expand the options available to clients in need of plastic parts.

-Integrated computer technology has ensured that plastic injection molding equipment can keep up with the high demands of consumers.
-Complicated sizes, shapes and designs can now be easily manufactured.
+Integrated computer technology has ensured that advanced injection molding equipment can keep up with the demands of consumers.
+Complicated sizes, shapes, and designs can now be easily manufactured.
 Plastic items made with injection molding can be found in every industry.
-From defense items and medical kits, to all kinds of household appliances and electronics, plastic injection molded items are integral to our society and economy.
+Plastic injection molded items are integral to our society and economy and can be found almost everywhere, from defense items and medical kits, to all kinds of household appliances and electronics.

 There are many different ways to create plastic items.
-The two most popular are injection molding, and blow molding.
-ICOMold is an injection molding company but also specializes in CNC milling and lathing, and urethane casting.
-This allows clients to create any part to fit their need, from a simple piece all the way up to intricate items.
+The two most popular techniques are injection molding and blow molding.
+ICOMold by Fathom is an injection molding company that also specializes in CNC milling, CNC lathing, and urethane casting.
+This allows ICOMold to serve a wide variety of clients in creating any part to fit their need, from a simple piece all the way to intricate items with complex geometries.

-A rigid mold is created with a cavity on the inside.
+Injection molding starts with a mold.
+A rigid mold, typically made of metal, is created with a cavity on the inside.
 Melted plastic is injected into the mold.
 The mold is then opened and the finished piece is ejected.
-The applications for plastic mold injection are nearly limitless.
-Simple carrying bags, bags for packaging, accessories for the computer, automobile parts, toys, and parts for consumer electronics can all be manufactured using advanced plastic molding technology from ICOMold.
-Plastic injection molding can be used to make simple items like a fork or complicated, life-saving medical items.
+The applications for plastic injection molding are nearly limitless.
+Simple carrying bags, packaging, accessories for the computer, automobile parts, toys, and parts for consumer electronics can all be manufactured using advanced injection molding from ICOMold.
+Plastic injection molding technology can be used to make simple items like a fork or complicated, life-saving medical items.

 Blow molding is used to create hollow plastic items.
 Blow injection, stretch blow molding, and extrusion blow molding are the three types of techniques used to create plastic piece with a void on the inside.